-- the identification of any potential harmful alteration, disruption or destruction of fish habitat, including the calculations of any potential habitat loss (temporary or permanent) in terms of surface areas (e.g. spawning grounds, fry-rearing areas, feeding), and in relation to watershed availability and significance.
-The assessment will include a consideration of: - ✓ the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of substrates, dynamic imbalance, silting of spawning beds); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, fry-rearing, movements); - ✓ potential impacts on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - ✓ any potential imbalances in the food web in relation to baseline. - the effects of changes to the aquatic environment on fish and their habitat, including: - ✓ the anticipated changes in the composition and characteristics of the populations of various fish species, included shellfish and forage fish; - ✓ any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barrier; - ✓ any decline in fish populations because of potential overfishing due to improved access to the project area; - ✓ any modifications and use of habitats by federally or provincially fish species with a special status. - a discussion of how project construction timing correlates to key fisheries windows for freshwater and anadromous species, and any potential impacts resulting from overlapping periods; - a discussion of how vibration caused by blasting or in-stream work may affect fish behaviour, such as spawning or migrations.
+the identification of any potential harmful alteration, disruption or destruction of fish habitat, including the calculations of any potential habitat loss (temporary or permanent) in terms of surface areas (e.g. spawning grounds, fry-rearing areas, feeding), and in relation to watershed availability and significance.
+The assessment will include a consideration of:

+- the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of substrates, dynamic imbalance, silting of spawning beds); - the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, fry-rearing, movements); - potential impacts on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - o any potential imbalances in the food web in relation to baseline. - the effects of changes to the aquatic environment on fish and their habitat, including: - the anticipated changes in the composition and characteristics of the populations of various fish species, included shellfish and forage fish and special-status species that appear on the federal and provincial lists; - any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barrier; - any decline in fish populations because of potential overfishing due to improved access to the project area; - any modifications and use of habitats by federally or provincially fish species with a special status. - a discussion of how project construction timing correlates to key fisheries windows for freshwater, marine and anadromous species, and any potential impacts resulting from overlapping periods; - a review of the increase of ambient underwater noise levels generated by blasting or work carried out in a water environment on fish behaviour and mortality when they feed, breed, nurse or migrate.

-6.3.2 Marine plants
+6.3.2 Marine Plants

-the effects of changes to the aquatic environment on marine plants, including all benthic and detached algae, marine flowering plants, brown algae, red algae, green algae and phytoplankton.
+the effects of changes to the aquatic environment on marine plants, including all benthic and detached algae, marine flowering plants, brown algae, red algae, green algae and phytoplankton and specialstatus species that appear on the federal and provincial lists.

-6.3.3 Birds
+6.3.3 Birds and Habitat

-- mortality of migratory and non-migratory birds, with a distinction made between the two birds category, that could be directly caused by tree clearing, site clearing, or birds and nests being in contact with contaminated substances; - indirect effects caused by increased disturbance (e.g. noise, light, etc), relative abundance movements and changes in migratory and non-migratory bird habitat; - collision risk of migratory and non-migratory birds with any project infrastructures.
+- mortality of migratory and non-migratory birds, with a distinction made between the two birds category, that could be directly caused by tree clearing, site clearing, or birds and nests being in contact with contaminated substances; - indirect effects caused by increased disturbance (e.g. noise, light, etc), relative abundance movements and changes in migratory and non-migratory bird habitat; - collision risk of migratory and non-migratory birds with any project infrastructures; - analysis of the previously identified effects must also cover the special-status species included on the federal and provincial lists, as well as the critical habitat or residence of these species.